triamnetwork/triam-docs/docs/guides/anchor/federation-server.md

 Federation Server
 ---

 When testing the bridge server, we added a `memo` to the transaction in order to identify what customer account to credit.
-However, other people and organizations using Stellar might not know they need to do that.
+However, other people and organizations using Triam might not know they need to do that.
 How do they find out?

 The [Triam federation protocol](../concepts/federation.md) allows you to convert a human-readable address like `amy*your_org.com`[^friendly_names] to an account ID.
 It also includes information about what should be in a transaction’s `memo`.
-When sending a payment, you contact a federation server first to determine what Stellar account ID to pay.
+When sending a payment, you contact a federation server first to determine what Triam account ID to pay.
 Luckily, the bridge server does this for you.

 ![Payment flow diagram](assets/anchor-send-payment-federation.png)

-Stellar.org provides a [prebuilt federation server](https://github.com/stellar/go/tree/master/services/federation) that can hook into an existing user database, but you can also write your own.
+Triam.org provides a [prebuilt federation server](https://github.com/triamnetwork/go/tree/master/services/federation) that can hook into an existing user database, but you can also write your own.

 ## Create a Database